-Here’s every licensed song on the Life is Strange: True Colors soundtrack, featuring Sigur Rós, Phoebe Bridgers, Michael Kiwanuka, Kings of Leon, and Dido.
+Here’s every licensed song on the Life is Strange: True Colors soundtrack (and Wavelengths DLC), featuring Sigur Rós, Phoebe Bridgers, Michael Kiwanuka, Kings of Leon, and Dido.

 Licensed soundtracks in video games are an odd thing.
 Sometimes, they can absolutely make a game, cementing its time and place like Tony Hawk’s Pro Skater or Grand Theft Auto: San Andreas.
 But on the other hand, they can be a horrific licensing burden, and actually resulted in Alan Wake being removed from sale until the issue was cleared up, 18 months later.